-View & download the PDF here: Some of the Most Common Wildflowers of the Hill Country
+View & download the PDF here: Different Habitats Found In The Hill Country

 Jim Stanley is a Texas Master Naturalist and the author of the books “Hill Country Ecology,” “Hill Country Landowner’s Guide” and “A Beginner’s Handbook for Rural Texas Landowners.”

 Previous columns can be seen at http://www.hillcountrynaturalist.org .